The Wisconsin Territory

 The Castle of Grodshire was constructed in Northern Wisconsin as part of efforts to hold the territory against Wildcats.
 Its original name was Harper Hall, for Julius Harper, its initial holder, but due to the Polish magicat laborers who built it, it was commonly dubbed ‘Grodshire’.
 The castle was built upon a mountainous plateau, surrounded by enchanted woods as a security defense.

 Today, the school takes all in-province students who pass the application bar or pay the fee, as well as operating its own personal train line to and from Catsden.
+The Rook Family owns a ceremonial position on the school board, with a tradition of sending their children to the academy.

 The Train System